webclinic017/thales/README.md

 - `risk_management.cfg`: Specifies risk management rules and thresholds.
 - `data_sources.cfg`: Configures the data sources for historical and real-time market data.

-Please refer to the individual configuration files and the project documentation for more details on configuring the trading bot.
+Refer to the individual configuration files and the project documentation for more details on configuring the trading bot.

 ## Contributing